Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

   > [Info] The *Accounting* module can neither create a balance sheet nor an annual financial statement.
 Therefore, the selection of any of the drop-down list options suggested serves merely a pro-forma purpose.

 3. Click the [CONTINUE] button.
 The *Accounting* module is set up.
-A small pop-up window and a green check mark confirm that the chart of accounts and the accounting system have been saved.
+A pop-up window and a green check mark confirm that the chart of accounts and the accounting system have been saved.
 The *Installation completed* wizard window is displayed.

 ### Installation completed